Bayesian Variable Selection for Cox Regression Model with Spatially Varying Coefficients with Applications to Louisiana Respiratory Cancer Data: Simulation Study

 To further illustrate our proposed model, we modify the sparsity patterns and spatial patterns in simulation study 2 by setting only the 19th and 20th regression coefficients as significant and only the 20th regression coefficient as spatially varying.
 Here $\bm{\beta}_{19}=3\cdot\bm{1}_n$, and $\bm{\beta}_{20}\sim \text{N}_{n}(3\cdot \bm{1}_{n}, \exp\{-10\times \bm{D}\})$ where $\bm{D}$ is the distance matrix with $(l,m)$-th entry as $d(s_l,s_m)$.
 All other $\bm{\beta}_k = \bm{0}_n$.
 In this case, it is not worthwhile to look at the operating characteristics since there are only two significant predictors and only one of them has spatially varying effects.
 The frequency results are presented in Table \ref{table3}.
 Under the very sparse pattern, the significant variables can always be selected, but some non-significant variables sometimes are also selected into the model.
 Once they are selected, they are almost always detected to be spatially varying.
 In our model, there are two types of variation; variation from individuals within each site and variation across sites.
 We think in this scenario only two significant predictors are not sufficient to explain all the variation so some false positives are expected.

 In simulation study 3, we keep the same sparsity patterns and spatial patterns as in simulation study 1 but adjust the spatial signals.
 For spatially varying coefficients, the spatial correlation matrix is set as $\exp\{-\bm{D}\}$ instead of $\exp\{-10\times \bm{D}\}$, which means the spatial effects are weaker than those in the simulation study 1.
-Corresponding results are gathered in Table \ref{table4} and Table \ref{table5}.
-In this simulation study, hyperprior Gamma(25, 50) still works the best, and when hyperprior Gamma(25, 50) is selected, our model works well in significant variable selection but the performance is not that robust in spatially varying coefficient detection.
-TPR, TNR and PPV values are good but the corresponding standard deviations are large, and NPV can not be calculated since the significant regression coefficients are all regarded as spatially varying in some simulation replicates.
+Corresponding results are gathered in Table \ref{table4} and \ref{table5}.
+In this simulation study, hyperprior Gamma(25, 50) still works well and reaches a balance between TPR and TNR, and when hyperprior Gamma(25, 50) is selected, our model works well in significant variable selection but the performance is not that robust in spatially varying coefficient detection.
+TPR, TNR and PPV values are good but the standard deviation of TNR is large, and NPV can not be calculated since the significant regression coefficients are all regarded as spatially varying in some simulation replicates.